OS-SiGNas/movies-api/README.md

 	"active": true,
 	"roles": ["admin","user"]
 }

+// or you can use the /register endpoint and then add in DB the role of "admin" in the roles array
 ```

 ### 7 - The user rols array are ["admin","user"] and are validate with the checkSession middleware.